0xnayuta/degrees-of-lewdity/docs/README-Pregnancy.md

 #### endPlayerPregnancy(birthLocation, location)

 Requires update to add new species.
-Ends the players pregnancy and put's their menstruation cycle into recovery.
+Ends the player's  pregnancy and put's their menstruation cycle into recovery.

 ### NPC specific pregnancy function